dhaitz/allpypi/README.md

 	node3,node10
 	node4, null

-Apart from `packages.csv`, there should be no other files in the `data/` subfolder.
+Apart from `links.csv`, there should be no other files in the `data/` subfolder.

 ##### 3. Compute Graph